frederickk/folio.js/README.md

 http://kenfrederick.blogspot.de/2012/12/paperjs-frederickkpaper.html *updated*

+- 31. July 2013
+0.4

+Finally pushed most of the core elements of this library into my unsupported fork of Paper.js (https://github.com/frederickk/Paper.js).
+This is makes the most sense to me, so that this library can be a bit more focused.
+In the meantime that means that this library **ONLY WORKS** WITH my Paper.js fork

 - 29. March 2013
 0.35a

-Cleaned out lots of unnecessary files, at some point I'm planning on getting rid of the "Core" of this library and adding it directly to my forked version of PaperJs itself.
+Cleaned out lots of unnecessary files, at some point I'm planning on getting rid of the "Core" of this library and adding it directly to my forked version of Paper.js itself.

 Added new examples, Extruder and Lissajous.

-Optimized and fixed the JQuery calls when resizing the window, now the canvas and PaperJs get's resized as intended.
+Optimized and fixed the JQuery calls when resizing the window, now the canvas and Paper.js get's resized as intended.

 - 16. February 2013
 0.3a

-I've updated the library to work more directly with (and more like) native paper.js.
+I've updated the library to work more directly with (and more like) native Paper.js.
 I've cleaned out some unnecessary namespaces such as FPoint, FColor, and FShape (except for 3D shapes).
-Once the frederickkPaper library is loaded, all of those features that were once include as part of those namespsaces, are now directly injected into paper.js
+Once the frederickkPaper library is loaded, all of those features that were once include as part of those namespsaces, are now directly injected into Paper.js

 Massive TODO is update the 3D aspect, the depth indexing is terrible and the classes themselves are inefficient.